m-bilalkhan/visitor-log-system/README.md

 ### Workflow Diagram

-You can include your workflow diagram here for visual reference:
+You can include your workflow diagrams here for visual reference:

 ![DevOps Workflow Diagram](/diagram.png)